pydanny/pydanny.github.com/posts/2012-02-28-you-should-heroku.rst

 But let's face it, beyond a certain point, every PaaS, including Heroku, is going to be more expensive then getting your own EC2, Rackspace, Dreamhost, or Linode hosted server.
 For a fraction of the cost, you can provision a server, install all the bits, configure the database, http server, load balancers, and even write Chef/Puppet/Fabric scripts so you can do it repeatedly at scale.
 Cheap!

 So why pay more for Heroku?
 Why not just do it ourselves?
-For example, right now we're on dedicated PostGreSQL hosting which Heroku charges us $200/month.
+For example, right now we're on dedicated PostgreSQL hosting which Heroku charges us $200/month.
 That's a lot, right?

 .. pull-quote::